luxtu/graphs_in_ophthalmology/README.md

 - **Vessel Graphs**
 - **Intercapillary Area Graph**

 The basis of both representations is a high-quality segmentation map.
 In vessel graphs, the nodes represent vessel segments that end either at a bifurcation point or at the end of a vessel.
 Edges are introduced if two vessel segments are connected through a bifurcation point.
 The intercapillary area contains the intercapillary areas as nodes.
-It connects intercapillary area nodes through edges if they are separated by just a single pixel of a vessel centerline (skeletonized segmentation map).
+It connects intercapillary area nodes through edges if separated by just a single pixel of a vessel centerline (skeletonized segmentation map).
 The vessel segmentation is based on the work by Kreitner et al. [1].
-The skeletonization and bifurcation graph extraction, which is the basis for the graph representations is performed using the worky Drees et al. [2].
+The skeletonization and bifurcation graph extraction, which is the basis for the graph representations, is performed using the work by Drees et al. [2].

 Vessel Segmentation            |  Vessel Graph             |  Intercapillary Area Graph :----------------------------:|   :----------------------------:   |:----------------------------: